WHNA Major Projects

 5. 2020 Completed Absentee Ballot WHNA Hand Delivery Service

-The Secretary of State Website has a place where you can enter your name, and birthdate and they can confirm when they have received your Ballot.
+The Secretary of State Website has a place where you can enter your name, and birthdate and they can confirm when they received your Ballot.

 You can check the latest status of your ballot at the Iowa Secretary of State website.
 Click on the following website address: